gvwilson/sdxpy/src/binary/index.md

 ## And Now, Persistence {: #binary-binary}

 [%x persist %] showed how to store data as human-readable text.
-There are generally four reasons to store it in formats that people can't easily read:
+There are generally three reasons to store it in formats that people can't easily read:

-Size
+1. Size.
-:   The string `"10239472"` is 8 bytes long,
-    but the 32-bit integer it represents only needs 4 bytes in memory.
+    The string `"10239472"` is 8 bytes long, but the 32-bit integer it represents only needs 4 bytes in memory.
     This doesn't matter for small data sets, but it does for large ones,
     and it definitely does when data has to move between disk and memory or between different computers.

-Speed
+2. Speed.
-:   Adding the integers 34 and 56 is a single machine operation.
+    Adding the integers 34 and 56 is a single machine operation.
     Adding the values represented by the strings `"34"` and `"56"` is dozens;
     we'll explore this in the exercises.
     Most programs that read and write text files